lusaxweb/vuesax/docs/components/selects.md

    parameters: Icon Pack Class Name
    description: Icon Pack to be used.
 If not set, icon will default to Material Icons. ex.
 FA4 uses fa or fas, FA5 uses fas, far, or fal.
    default: material-icons
- - name: width
-   type: String
-   parameters: null
-   description: Set the width of the select
-   default: null
 ---

 # Select **- update**